pawel-ta/SkyGen/README.md

 in desktop version.
 (nothing bad will happen, but you won't get your map)
 # Terrain
-Terrain elevation generation works using fractal noise composed of OpenSimplex noisemaps OpenSimplex noise is alternate version of Perlin's Simplex Noise algorithm with no patent rights on it.
+Terrain elevation generation works using fractal noise composed of OpenSimplex noisemaps<br>
+OpenSimplex noise is alternate version of Perlin's Simplex Noise algorithm with no patent rights on it.
 # Rivers